Photo: Roy Luck via Flickr

 To top it off, the frequent routes will run just as often on the weekends, dramatically expanding access for those with weekend shifts or who rely on the bus to make a Saturday grocery run.
 With Houston’s current system, about half of bus riders had access to high-frequency service during the week, that ratio dropped to 25 percent on the weekends.

 The increase in high-frequency coverage is so revolutionary that the change easily be seen on a map.
-The maps below show Houston’s high-frequency routes in red before (left) and after (right) the change.
+The maps below show Houston’s high-frequency routes in red before and after the change.

 The recommended changes aren’t just pretty: they will connect a million people to a million jobs via frequent transit service.
 The number of people living within a half-mile of frequent service jumps by 117 percent and the number of jobs within a half-mile of frequent service increases by 56 percent.
 Ridership on the new system is expected to grow by 20 percent in a few years, an increase of roughly 30,000 to 40,000 additional daily riders.